 Like most things related to nutrition, there isn’t a one-size-fits-all approach to choosing the best protein bar.
 Following are some things to consider when making your selection.

 For those of us managing food allergies, ingredients are the #1 thing we’re looking at because the food has to be safe to eat, first and foremost.

-Food labeling laws require that the top 8 food allergens (soon to be top 9 in 2023) be clearly stated on the label.
+Food labeling laws require that the top 9 food allergens be clearly stated on the label.
 So, the first thing to look at is the ingredient list and whether any of the allergens you’re avoiding are in the product.